It's 4:47pm. You're half-way through your second coffee mistake of the day when Slack pings:

 When a deadline feels unreasonable, there's often an unspoken reason.
 Sometimes it's tied to a launch.
 Sometimes it's a senior person asking.
 Sometimes it's just someone's anxiety wearing a suit.

-Ask one question to find out what you're actually dealing with:
+Ask one question to find out what you're dealing with:

-What happens if we miss Friday?(find the real consequence)What part is the most important to have true by Friday?(find the non-negotiable)Is this a hard deadline or a target?(yes, it works surprisingly often)
+What breaks if we miss Friday?(find the real consequence)What has to be true by Friday?(find the non-negotiable)Is Friday a hard deadline or a target?(yes, it works)

 Use this in writing or live: